westb2/Condon_Lab_Docs/docs/index.md

 ```

 You can then run `mkdocs serve` to see a local version of your new and updated docs at `http://127.0.0.1:8000/`

+When everything looks good you can merge your branch to `main` either locally and then `push` your code to the remote or via a pull request.
+Pull requests are not required for updating this documentation.

+After your changes are on `main` make sure your local `main` branch is in sync with the remote (`git pull origin main`) then run `mkdocs build` to build the new version of the site and `mkdocs gh-deploy` to deploy the new version!